Soap

 This is me with soap.
 We had to collide at some point.
 Who knows if we will stick.

 I love soap.
 I love really, really, really, good soap.
-I love soap with super nice oils and the occasional uplifting fragrance that wasn’t assembled by a bunch of other fragrances.
+I love soap with super nice oils and the occasional uplifting fragrance that wasn’t assembled by a bunch of chemicals and compounds.

-The second batch was smooth, its color is wrong on a primal level, and it’s full of overcorrections.
+The second batch was smooth, its color is wrong on a primal level (who knew you could recreate the color of baby poop?), and it’s full of overcorrections.
 It has to be one of my favorite soaps ever, just for its ability to survive.

 The fifth batch is attempt number two in creating a scented but not too scented bar of soap.